adrianer/EZ-Wave/README.md

 * Wireshark note: If beams clutter up your captures, filter them out with !zwave_beam in filter textbox.

 # EZ-Wave
 EZ-Wave: Tools for Evaluating and Exploiting Z-Wave Networks using Software-Defined Radios.
 The tools depend heavily on a modified form of the Scapy-Radio Z-Wave gnuRadio transciever (https://bitbucket.org/cybertools/scapy-radio/overview).
-A special thanks goes out to the Scapy-Radio guys for providing this useful tool to the public, which also sports modules for Bluetooth and Zigbee for those interested in such things.
+A special thanks goes out to the Scapy-Radio guys for providing this useful tool to the public, which also sports modules for Bluetooth and ZigBee for those interested in such things.

 # Notes
 * The transciever is harcoded for the US Z-Wave R2 band.
 To use in other regions, just modify zwave.grc as explained here: http://oldsmokingjoe.blogspot.sg/2016/04/z-wave-protocol-analysis-using-ez-wave.html.
 The howto article provides additional detail to setting up your own Z-Wave sniffer.